thepowersgang/mrustc/README.md

 - Generates working executables (most of the test suite)
 - Compiles `rustc` that can compile the standard library and "hello, world"

-Note: All progress is against the nightly build specified in `rust-nightly-date`
+Note: All progress is against the source of rustc 1.19.0